-The most recent changes to Social Security law came about from The BiPartisan Budget Act of 2015, which made changes to the Social Security system that affect married couples, and also affect the amount someone can get based on an ex-spouse.
-Overall these changes were minor.
+The most recent changes to Social Security Administration (SSA) law came about from the Bipartisan Budget Act of 2015, which made changes affecting married couples and the amount of payments a person can receive based on an ex-spouse.
+For the most part, these changes were minor.

-Below is an overview of the changes that came about from the BiPartisan Budget Act of 2015, and an outline of the proposed changes introduced with the Social Security Reform Act of 2016.
+Learn more about the changes that came about from the Bipartisan Budget Act of 2015, and see the proposed changes introduced with the Social Security Reform Act of 2016.

-What the new 2015 Social Security laws did was eliminate the claim now, claim more later and spousal switching type of strategies.
-The worst case scenario for a couple is that they will no longer get the four years of spousal benefits that they thought would be available – won’t be.
-For some dual income couples, that means they'll receive less benefits during the four years from ages 66 - 70.
+The new 2015 Social Security laws did away with the "claim now, claim more later," and "spousal switching" type of strategies.
+As a result, the worst-case scenario for a couple is that they will no longer get the four years of spousal SSA payments that they thought they would receive.
+For some couples who have more than one income, that means they'll receive lesser benefits from ages 66 to 70.

-The specific rules that changed had to do with the ability to file a restricted application and the voluntary suspension of benefits.
-Details are below.
+The exact rules that changed had to do with people being able to file a restricted application and volunteering to suspend payments.

 Restricted Application Option for Couples Phasing Out

-For married couples, if you were planning on having one spouse file a restricted application at their full retirement age so that they could claim a spousal benefit (thus allowing their own benefit to continue to grow to be claimed when they reached age 70), for anyone born January 2, 1954 or later, that option is longer available.
+Some married couples who are planning on having one spouse file a restricted application at their full retirement age so that they could claim a spousal benefit (thus letting their own benefit to keep growing until they reach age 70) will find that this can no longer be done.
+People born January 2, 1954, or later can't take that option.

-This means if you turned 62 on or before 1/1/2016 you can still file a restricted application.
-However, you will still need to wait until your full retirement age of 66 to file it.
+If you turned 62 on or before January 1, 2016, you can still file a restricted application.
+Still, you will still need to wait until your full retirement age of 66 to file it.

-The elimination of the restricted application can and will affect a divorced spouse (assuming the couple was married for at least ten years) who was planning to restrict his/her application to claim a divorced spouse benefit for a few years and then later switch over to claiming their own.
+Getting rid of the restricted application can and will affect a divorced spouse (if the couple was married for at least 10 years) who was planning to restrict his or her application to claim a divorced spouse's payment for a few years and then later switch over to claiming their own.

-The restricted application is still allowed for widows or widowers.
-This means a widow can restrict her application to only a widow benefit, allowing her own benefit to continue to accumulate delayed retirement credits.
-She could then switch to her own benefit at age 70 if it would be larger than her widow benefit.
+The restricted application is still allowed for widows or widowers, which means that a widow can restrict her application to a widow benefit.
+That plan would allow her own payment to accrue delayed retirement credits.
+She could then switch to her own payment at age 70 if it would be larger than her widow payments.

 Voluntary Suspension Now Means Related Benefits Also Will Be Suspended

-The BiPartisan Budget Act of 2015 also changed the rules around the voluntary suspension of benefits.
-For couples, it often made sense for the higher earner to suspend benefits when they reached full retirement age.
-This would allow their spouse to collect a spousal benefit.
-Then, upon reaching age 70 the higher earner would un-suspend and claim their age 70 benefit amount.
+The Bipartisan Budget Act of 2015 also changed the rules around the voluntary suspension of payments.
+For couples, it often made sense for the higher earner to suspend payments when they reached full retirement age.
+That would allow their spouse to collect a spousal benefit.
+Then, upon reaching age 70, the higher earner would be able to claim their age 70 payment amount.

-What happens with the new rules is that if you suspend your benefits, all benefits based on your record (with the exception of benefits for an ex-spouse) will also be suspended.
-So if you suspend, your spouse cannot claim a spousal benefit, as that benefit would also be suspended.
+What happens with the new rules is that if you suspend your payments, all payments based on your record (except for the benefits for an ex-spouse) will also be suspended.
+If you suspend, your spouse cannot claim a spousal benefit, as that payment would also be suspended.
 These new rules began 180 days from the date that the law takes effect.
 The last day to file a voluntary suspension under the old rules was April 29, 2016.

-If you have already voluntary suspended and have a spouse claiming a spousal, or if you did so before April 29th 2016, you will be fine and are grandfathered in under the old rules.
+If you have already voluntarily suspended and have a spouse claiming a spousal benefit, or if you did so before April 29, 2016, you will be fine under the old rules.

-- For those born 1960 and after, it would increase the full retirement age from 67 to 69.
+- For those born in 1960 and later, it would increase the full retirement age from 67 to 69.

-- For high income retirees, the cost of living adjustment (COLA) would be eliminated, while low income retirees would likely see a large COLA applied.
+- For high-income retirees, the cost of living adjustment (COLA) would not be applied, while low-income retirees may see a large COLA.

-- Beginning in 2045, the taxation of Social Security would be phased out.
+- Starting in 2045, taxing SSA payments would be phased out.

 - The earnings test would be done away with.
-That would provide people with a good reason to keep working in early retirement while receiving your benefits.
+That would provide people with a good reason to keep working in early retirement while getting SSA payments.

-- A change to the way benefits are calculated would be implemented so that lower income workers would see an increase in benefits.
+- A change to the way payments are determined would be made so that workers who earn a low income would see an increase in payments.

 There is no telling what form any final changes may take, or when such a bill might pass.
-It is likely that major changes would be phased in, as it takes time to reprogram changes to the benefit calculations.
+It is likely that major changes would be phased in, as it takes time to make the changes to the payment calculations.

-The average person who is near retirement, or who is already collecting their Social Security benefits, would not see a major impact should these proposed changes go into effect.
+The average person who is near retirement or getting SSA payments would not see a major impact should these proposed changes go into effect.